Will My Dental Insurance Cover Braces?

 - Does dental insurance cover braces?

-- How to confirm dental insurance coverage of braces
+- How do I confirm dental insurance coverage of braces?

 - Which dental insurance covers braces?

-Braces are a form of orthodontic service.
-Orthodontics, a sub-discipline within the field of dentistry, provides treatment for patients not only with improperly aligned teeth but also improperly aligned jaw or bite patterns.
-Braces have evolved with the times and now there are several kinds of braces available as opposed to a few generations ago when people were essentially limited to metal braces or nothing.
+Braces are a form of orthodontic service, a sub-discipline within the field of dentistry.
+The treatment provides treatment for patients not only with improperly aligned teeth but also improperly aligned jaw or bite patterns.
 The four main categories of braces are:

 - Traditional braces